-This talk was given at the Museum of the Rockies about recent National Park Service efforts to inventory Obsidian Cliff and research being conducted to date terraces in the park using obsidian, and a video on the quarries was produced.
+This talk was given at the Museum of the Rockies about recent National Park Service efforts to inventory Obsidian Cliff and research being conducted to date terraces in the

 A public awareness program was developed to present the results of historic and archeological work conducted as part of the Route 13 construction project in the vicinity of Wilmington, Delaware.
 Presentations were made to local school groups including six elementary schools and 12 high schools, and evening presentations were provided to three adult groups in the area.
 Multiple slide presentations were developed for this purpose, in addition to hands-on experience with prehistoric and historic artifacts.